Maximiliane-K/pp1-the--ramen-hub/README.md

 ## **Wireframes**

-The Wireframes where created using Figma.
+The wireframes where created using Figma.
 Not all of the pages where developed for the time being and the structure was refactored during the process.
-The additional Wireframes can be used for future Features.
+The additional wireframes can be used for future features.

 Homepage: